elixir-lang/elixir/lib/elixir/pages/getting-started/keywords-and-maps.md

 Note that only a handful of keyword lists can be converted to blocks: `do`, `else`, `catch`, `rescue`, and `after`.
 Those are all the keywords used by Elixir control-flow constructs.
 We have already learned some of them and we will learn others in the future.

-With this out of the way, let's see how we can work with nested data structures.
+With this out of the way, let's talk about maps.

 ## Maps as key-value pairs